developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCertificateManager/index.md

 2. Use DataWedge v1.7.12 or higher version to test the `ProfileManager.processProfile()` method for DataWedge profiles.

 ## What's Next
-Now that you have learned how to configure various types of certificates using Certificate Manager on your Symbol devices through applications, let us try to understand and implement some of the other new MX features introduced in V 3.0.
+Now that you have learned how to configure various types of certificates using Certificate Manager on your Zebra devices through applications, let us try to understand and implement some of the other new MX features introduced in V 3.0.
 So in the next tutorial, we will concentrate on the "XML Manager" MX feature and try to explore this feature by creating a tutorial.